koppanyh/RSVPlet/README.md

 # RSVPlet

-An RSVP reader completely contained in a bookmarklet!
+An RSVP reader contained entirely within a bookmarklet!

 ## How to use